 It was also the place where Edward IV was imprisoned for a short while.
 In 1485, the castle was seized by Henry VII and remained in royal control until the reign of James I, who sold it off.
 During the 17th century, the castle fell into disuse and disrepair.
 In 1604, the castle was granted to Sir Henry Linley and then sold off to the Wood family in 1662.
 The Wood family held onto the castle until they sold it to Samuel Cunliffe Lister in 1889.
-Subsequently, the castle was gifted to the state in 1930.
+Subsequently, the medieval castle of England was gifted to the state in 1930.

 7) Durham Castle